UnknownWebPT/Bizfum-Stealer/README.md

 - Extracts pictures and files based on specific names or extensions.
 - Steals clipboard data.
 - Captures Discord tokens.
+- Stealing of Chrome and Firefox cookies + passwords.

 ## Coming Features
-- Theft of browser passwords and cookies for common browsers.
+- Other browser theft.
 - Self-propagation through applications such as Discord.
 - RSA-based encryption for folders containing stolen data.
 - Uses `winhttp.dll` to upload stolen data to gofile.io via their API.